 Hold your razor at a 30- to 45-degree angle when starting and at a 90-degree angle with straight strokes.

-Alternatively, you could get a handle that is slightly angled, so if you pull down your handle straight it always cuts the hair at an angle, therefore enhancing the cutting motion just like on a guillotine.
-Frankly, I only suggest those angled heads for people with very thick hair, because it makes for a more aggressive razor; if you have just very thin beard hair, you still get the same result with a less aggressive razor, and your skin will thank you for it.
+You could also get a handle that is slightly angled, so if you pull down your handle straight, it always cuts the hair at an angle, therefore enhancing the cutting motion just like on a guillotine.
+We only suggest angled heads for people with very thick hair, because it makes for a more aggressive razor; if you have very thin beard hair, you’ll still get the same result with a less aggressive razor, and your skin will thank you for it.

 Once you’re done with one or two strokes, just switch to the other side of the blade, and repeat once or twice.